 (1935) Dir.
 Archie Mayo

 THE CASE OF THE LUCKY LEGS is a fine example of Warner mystery 'product' at its post-code peak.
-William's office is shown as being quite plush, with Della Street a bemused Genevieve Tobin, regularly fighting off vast arrays of clients, and detectives with their own office within his.
-When William's Mason stumbles onto a murder scene he never judges, just regularly evades the cops, determined to protect his clients from prosecution (by sequestering them out of town).
-Porter Hall catches onto the witty madness in a unique way as the smitten department store owner who hires Mason to get justice done for his dizzy object of counter girl affection (Patricia Ellis) after she's rooked out of her prize money in a gigolo's traveling scam (he sets up big leg contests that promote the height of objectification, then absconds with the prize money, leading to a lot of girls and their possessive boyfriends [like possibly stalker-ish suspect Lyle Talbot] in the suspect pool after said gigolo's inevitable murder.
-There's an exciting scene where Mason gets Talbot out of a jam by helping one of the girls escape a watched hotel by pretending she's very sick and he's the doctor (their chartered plane takes off just as the cops (who include Barton MacLane) have driven onto the airfield.
+William's office is shown as being quite plush, everyone is trying to get five minutes with him.
+Della Street (a bemused Genevieve Tobin) regularly fights off vast arrays of clients, and several detectives are at his beck and call.
+When Mason stumbles onto a murder scene, he never judges, just regularly evades the cops, determined to protect his clients from prosecution (by sequestering them out of town).
+Porter Hall catches onto the witty madness in a unique way as the smitten department store owner who hires Mason, which means watching as he wakes up from sleeping behind his desk, and pulling himself together for the day with some slugs from his private office bathroom bar.
+Seeking justice for his beloved (one-sided) employee (Patricia Ellis) after she's rooked out of her prize money in a gigolo's traveling scam (he sets up big leg contests then absconds with the prize money, leading to a lot of girls and their possessive boyfriends [like stalker Lyle Talbot] to untangle after he's offed.
+There's an exciting scene where Mason helps of the girls escape a watched hotel by pretending she's very sick and he's the doctor (their chartered plane takes off just as the cops (who include Barton MacLane) have driven onto the airfield.
 What a con artist!
-Owlin Howland is 'Dr. Croker' here, whose office is on the same floor and who declares Perry has to stop drinking all alcohols, which leads to some tiresome business with milk.
-Minus ten demeirt!
-Was the censor watching or something?
+Owlin Howland is 'Dr. Croaker' here, whose office is on the same floor and who declares Perry has to stop drinking all alcohols, which leads to some tiresome business with having to switch to milk.
+Minus ten demerits!

 THE CASE OF THE CURIOUS BRIDE